Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 • Plain daliya

-Indian Meal Examples For A Calm Day
+Indian Meal Examples for a Calm Day

 These meal examples are practical for Indian kitchens.
 You can rotate them based on what is available locally.